CharlieJT/Recipes/README.md

 ### Project Purpose

 The goal of Recipe Nest is to give users full access & control over all recipes.
-This means they are able to create recipes, view all recipes, update any recipe & delete any recipe.
+This means they can create recipes, view all recipes, update any recipe & delete any recipe.

 ### User Experience